 This study analyzed two types of artificial neural network (ANN) approaches for predicting propagation loss at 800 MHz, 1.8 GHz, and 2.6 GHz in suburban areas: an error-based hybrid model that utilizes the error calculated by the Ericsson model, and another neural network that incorporates terrain features as input parameters.
-The performance of these techniques was evaluated and compared using Root Mean Square Error (RMSE) and their similarity with well-established path loss models from the literature.
-The following conclusions can be drawn from the results:
+The performance of these techniques

 - Both ANN approaches successfully reduced RMSE values while increasing p-values, significantly decreasing the difference between simulated and measured values.
 In the case of the Error-Based Neural Network (EBNN), RMSE values approached zero.
 This demonstrates the neural networks' capacity to learn and incorporate non-deterministic values present in experimental data; - In most cases, traditional path loss modeling methods resulted in p-values less than 0.05.
-This is likely due to the greater dispersion of measured data, particularly on routes 2 and 3, even after the replacement of outliers; - Based on the results obtained from classical models, it is recommended to use the TR 25.942 model for the 800 MHz band, the ECC model for the 1800 MHz band, and both the SUI and ECC models for the 2600 MHz band; - The most efficient technique, characterized by RMSE values close to zero and p-values near 1, recommended for predicting propagation loss in the scenarios analyzed, was the error-based ANN; - Compared to the studies by Popescu, Nafornita, and Constantinou (2005) and Sanches and Cavalcante (2015), this research covered a broader range of frequencies and achieved lower average RMSE values.
+This is likely due to the greater dispersion of measured data, particularly on routes 2 and 3, even after the replacement of outliers; - Based on the results obtained from classical models, it is recommended to use the TR 25.942 model for the 800 MHz band, the ECC model for the 1800 MHz band, and both the SUI and ECC models for the 2600 MHz band; - The most efficient technique, characterized by RMSE values close to zero and p-values near 1, recommended for predicting propagation loss in the scenarios analyzed, was the error-based ANN; - Compared to the studies by Popescu, Nafornita and Constantinou (2005) and Sanches and Cavalcante (2001), this research covered a broader range of frequencies and achieved lower average RMSE values.
 The results are also notable when compared to more recent studies, such as those by Jo et al. (2020) and Popoola et al. (2021); - Both neural networks proved to be effective and accurate prediction methods, demonstrating simulation results closely aligned with actual field measurements.
-These methods are valuable tools for LTE and 5C network designers, providing reliable predictions of propagation loss; - The high accuracy of the predictions allows for a more precise design of network coverage, minimizing areas with poor signal reception and avoiding excessive cell overlap.
+These methods are valuable tools for LTE and 5G network designers, providing reliable predictions of propagation loss; - The high accuracy of the predictions allows for a more precise design of network coverage, minimizing areas with poor signal reception and avoiding excessive cell overlap.
 This level of precision enables the optimal allocation of resources, including the strategic positioning of base stations and the adjustment of transmission power, resulting in significant cost savings and improved network performance.

-A noteworthy aspect of this study is the use of the Wilcoxon rank sum method, as opposed to the standard deviation, a tool frequently employed in propagation studies, such as those by Popescu, Nafornita, and Constantinou (2005), and Sanches and Cavalcante (2015).
+A noteworthy aspect of this study is the use of the Wilcoxon rank sum method, as opposed to the standard deviation, a tool frequently employed in propagation studies, such as those by Popescu, Nafornita and Constantinou (2005), and Sanches and Cavalcante (2001).
 While the standard deviation measures the variability of prediction errors around the mean, providing a general assessment of the accuracy of the propagation loss model, the Wilcoxon test offers a more detailed and robust analysis of the similarity between the distributions of predicted and measured errors.
 The standard deviation can be influenced by outliers and non-normal distributions (Riedel et al., 2019), potentially skewing the evaluation of model accuracy.
 In contrast, the Wilcoxon test is less sensitive to these factors, as it is based on ranks rather than raw values.